Acquisition of Channel State Information for mmWave Massive MIMO: Traditional and Machine Learning-based Approaches: Channel Modeling and CSI Acquisition

 \section{Channel Modeling and CSI Acquisition}

 In this section, we first briefly review the state-of-the-art channel models for mmWave massive MIMO systems, followed by the elaboration on the dedicated transceiver architecture.
-At the end of this section, we briefly discuss an enhanced-mmWave massive MIMO system with reconfigurable intelligent surface (RIS).
+At the end of this section, an enhanced-mmWave massive MIMO system with reconfigurable intelligent surface (RIS) is briefly discussed.